Basic Internal Control Policy

 1- Directors and Board of Directors

 The Board of Directors, in accordance with laws and regulations and the Articles of Incorporation, sets the important matters related to management and supervises the execution of duties by Directors.
-To clearly segregate execution and supervision, the Chairman of the Board without representative rights and the authority for business execution, as a rule, chairs the Board of Directors Meetings.
+To clearly segregate execution and supervision, the Chairman of the Board without representative rights and the authority for business execution, in principle, chairs the Board of Directors Meetings.
 Executive Directors execute business operations decided by the Board of Directors, in accordance with the laws, regulations and Articles of Incorporation and report the situation of their duty execution to the Board of Directors once every three months or more often.
 The term of office of Directors is one year to clarify management responsibility and flexibly build optimum management structure in response to changing management environment.
 Marubeni appoints Outside Directors to ensure effectiveness of corporate governance.
-Marubeni adopts the executive officer system to improve efficiency of business execution, and it takes a system where its Group CEOs and its CDIO participate in the company’s overall management and instruct, supervise, support, and manage the overall operation of the respective business divisions in charge by complying with the company’s management policy.
+Marubeni adopts the executive officer system to improve efficiency of business execution, and adopts a system whereby its Group CEOs and its CDIO participate in the company’s overall management, and instruct, supervise, support, and manage the overall operation of the respective business divisions in charge by complying with the company’s management policy.

 2- Audit & Supervisory Board Members and the Audit & Supervisory Board

 Audit & Supervisory Board Members audit execution of duties by the Directors in accordance with the Rules of the Audit & Supervisory Board and the Standards for Audit by the Audit & Supervisory Board Members by exercising their statutory authority in collaboration with the Audit Department and Accounting Auditor.